 Retained provisions of the Consumer Credit Act:

 As part of the transfer of regulation, Parliament repealed some provisions of the Consumer Credit Act 1974 and some of these were replaced by FCA rules.
 The FCA was required to undertake a review in relation to the remaining CCA provisions and to report on this to the Treasury by 1 April 2019, including any recommendations for change.

 Review of the High Cost Short Term Credit price cap

 The FCA is review the HCSTC price cap that came into force in January 2015, looking specifically at whether consumers excluded from credit as a result of the price cap are turning to illegal money lenders.
-In addition, the Call for Input will look at:
+The results of the price-cap review and information on further work identified as a result of the other issues covered by this Call for Input will be published in mid-2017.

 How we can help